Get

 • Body system affected: Skin

-• Lifestage affected: Any life stage but most common in senior dogs
+• Lifestages affected: Any life stage but most common in senior dogs

-Overgrown nails are the fourth most common condition seen in first opinion veterinary practice.
+Overgrown nails are the fourth most common condition seen in first-opinion veterinary practice.
 Allowing nails to become overgrown can cause severe discomfort for your pet, and increases the likelihood of a nail fracture and possible infection occurring.
-In older dogs, or those suffering with mobility issues, their nails may not be worn down so much as they won’t be walking very far on hard ground.
+In older dogs or those suffering from mobility issues, their nails may not be worn down so much as they won’t be walking very far on hard ground.
 It is vital that owners check their dog’s feet at least weekly to ensure that all nails are of the correct length and that none of them are growing in a strange direction.

 5. Anal Sac Impaction